ustwo/engineering-blog/src/content/articles/empower-your-application-with-langchain-langraph-and-bedrock-part-1/index.md

 cta_prefix: AI is reshaping the future of app development.
 Join us as we explore the tools that make integrating AI easier for developers.
 ---

-# Empower your application with Langchain, Langraph and Bedrock - Part 1: Exploring AI Tools

 Hello there! 👋

 By now, it’s pretty clear that adding AI to our systems is more of a “when” than an “if.”
 But it’s not just about slapping on some API calls and calling it done.
 There’s a lot more going on under the hood.
 In this article, I’m going to share how I, as a full stack dev, started weaving AI into my projects using tools like LangChain, LangGraph, and Bedrock.